2024–25 Duke Blue Devils women's basketball team

 The Blue Devils finished the regular season 23–7 overall and 14–4 in ACC play to finish in third place.
-As the third seed in the ACC tournament, earned a bye into the Quarterfinals where they defated sixth seed Louisville, 61–48.
-They defeated second seed and sixth ranked Notre Dame 61–56 in the Semifinals.
+As the third seed in the ACC tournament, earned a bye into the quarterfinals, where they defeated sixth seed Louisville, 61–48.
+They defeated second seed and sixth ranked Notre Dame 61–56 in the semifinals.
 They won the final 76–62 over top seed, seventh ranked, rival NC State.
 The Blue Devils defeated three teams they lost to during the regular season on the way to their tournament title.
 Sophomore Oluchi Okananwa was named tournament MVP and Ashlon Jackson was named to the All-Tournament First Team.
 As tournament champions, they received an automatic bid to the NCAA tournament and were the two-seed in the Birmingham 2 region.
 They defeated fifteen seed Lehigh and ten seed Oregon at home to advance to the Sweet Sixteen.
 There they faced three seed and twelfth ranked North Carolina for a third time this season.
 After splitting the regular season games 1–1, Duke prevailed in the tournament to advance to the Elite Eight.
 There they lost to first seed and second ranked South Carolina 54–50 to end their season.
 The Blue Devils finished the season with a 29–8 record, and ranked seventh in both the AP and Coaches polls.
 Their 29 wins were the most since 2012–13.

 Previous season

 The Blue Devils finished the season 22–12 overall and 11–7 in ACC play to finish in a tie for seventh place.
-As the seventh seed in the ACC tournament, they defeated tenth seed Georgia Tech in the Second Round before losing to NC State in the Quarterfinals.
-They received and at-large bid to the NCAA Tournament, marking the second straight year the Blue Devils qualified for the tournament.
-As the seventh seed in the Portland 3 region they defeated tenth seed Richmond in the First Round and upset second seed Ohio State in the Second Round before losing to third seed Connecticut in the Sweet Sixteen to end their season.
+As the seventh seed in the ACC tournament, they defeated tenth seed Georgia Tech in the second round before losing to NC State in the quarterfinals.
+They received an at-large bid to the NCAA Tournament, marking the second straight year the Blue Devils qualified for the tournament.
+As the seventh seed in the Portland 3 region they defeated tenth seed Richmond in the first round and upset second seed Ohio State in the second round before losing to third seed Connecticut in the Sweet Sixteen to end their season.